ethereum/ethereum-org/views/content/agreement.md

 #### Risk of temporary network incoherence

 We recommend any groups handling large or important transactions to maintain a voluntary 24 hour waiting period on any ether deposited.
-In case the integrity of the network is at risk due to issues in the clients, we will publish patches in a timely fashion to address the issues.
+In case the integrity of the network is at risk due to issues in the clients, we will endeavor to publish patches in a timely fashion to address the issues.
 We will endeavour to provide solutions within the voluntary 24 hour waiting period.

 #### Dispute Resolution